lp-wan/archi/revised-schc-architecture.md

 - chooses the appropriate compression Rule among candidate Rules from the Context based on the matching policy defined in the Instance Configuration;
 - applies the compression Rule to the fields of the header(s);
-- generates the compressed SCHC Packet.
+- generates the compressed SCHC Datagram.
+In {{RFC8724}}, a packet whose header has been compressed is called a SCHC Packet.

 On decompression, the C/D engine: